WonderfulDev0810/ChatBOT-PDF/README.md

 # NPM environment.

+1. cd frontend
+2. npm install
+3. npm run dev
+4. cd ../backend
-1. npm install
+5. npm install
-2. npm start
+6. npm start

+You can see the result.